Peter Lundin: Death penalty

-In the spring of 2001, "The National Association of the Execution of Peter Lundin" was founded by the former convicted smuggler and heavyweight boxer Mark Hulstrøm, and other anonymous people.
+In the spring of 2001, "The National Association for the Execution of Peter Lundin" was founded by the former convicted smuggler and heavyweight boxer Mark Hulstrøm, and other anonymous people.
 The association did not demand reinstatement of the death penalty in the criminal code, but that the Folketing adopt a special law that would give the death penalty exclusively to Peter Lundin.

-Lundin apparently believed that there was death penalty in Denmark at the time, explaining this on a cassette tape in the prison, which Ekstra Bladet came into possession of in 2008.
+Lundin apparently believed that the death penalty was in effect in Denmark at the time, explaining this on a cassette tape in the prison, which Ekstra Bladet came into possession of in 2008.
 Due to this belief, he also thought he could not be convicted of murder if he disposed of the bodies.

 Political controversy

 Danish police have subsequently been blamed for not keeping a watchful eye on Peter Lundin after he was handed over to Denmark.
 The US Department of Interpol had routinely informed the Copenhagen Police that the four escorting officers from North Carolina were on their way with a murderous man who had been expelled to Denmark after he had passed his punishment in the US.
-The Danish police responded routinely - but since they had nothing outstanding against Lundin in Denmark, they considered him a normal Danish citizen.
-In any case, no special attention was paid to him after his arrival at the Copenhagen Airport on June 4, 1999.
+The Danish police responded routinely, but since they had nothing outstanding against Lundin in Denmark, they considered him a normal Danish citizen.
+In any case, no special attention was paid to him after his arrival at the Copenhagen Airport on June4, 1999.

-The fact that Danish police had not monitored Peter Lundin from the moment he set foot in Denmark, led MP Eva Kjer Hansen (Venstre) to ask questions to then Minister of Justice Frank Jensen (Social Democrats) on November 4, 2000: "Will the Minister explain for the case of Peter Lundin, including why the man was not supervised by the police after arriving in Denmark, and for what initiatives the minister will take to avoid a similar situation in the future?"
+The fact that Danish police had not monitored Peter Lundin from the moment he set foot in Denmark, led MP Eva Kjer Hansen (Venstre) to ask questions to then-Minister of Justice Frank Jensen (Social Democrats) on November4, 2000: "Will the Minister explain [in] the case of Peter Lundin[...] why the man was not supervised by the police after arriving in Denmark, and[...] what initiatives the minister will take to avoid a similar situation in the future?"